 As they aged, the couple made a home with their son near Alburtis in Longswamp Township, Berks County.

 Son Alfred H. Wetzel (1867-1928) was born on May 9, 1867.
-He was joined in wedlock with Rosa Conrad ( ? -1952), daughter of Daniel and Rachel (Reinert) Conract of Longswamp Township, Berks County.
-They lived on a farm near Alburtis and Longswamp and had two children, Elmer P. Wetzel and Elizabeth Werst.
-The family were members of the Longswamp Evangelical and Reformed Church.
+When he was about 21 years of age, in 1888, he was joined in wedlock with 19-year-old Rosa Conrad (June 8, 1869-1952), daughter of Daniel and Rachel (Reinert) Conract of Longswamp Township.
+They lived on a farm near Alburtis and Longswamp and produced two children, Elmer P. Wetzel and Elizabeth M. "Lizzie" Werst.
+In 1910, when the federal census enumeration was made, Alfred worked as an engineer in a local iron ore mine.
+He also farmed.
+The family were members of the Longswamp Evangelical and Reformed Church, today's Longswamp United Church of Christ.
 He also belonged to the Alburtis Council of the F.P.A.
 At the age of 60, Alfred suffered from heart disease and then contracted pleurisy and pneumonia, with a toxic infection developing in the intestine.
 He died on Jan.
 27, 1928.
 His remains were lowered into eternal repose in Longswamp Church Cemetery.
 Rosa survived her husband by nearly a quarter of a century.
 Toward the end, she went to live with her son Elmer at 1009½ South Sixth Street.
-At the age of 82, she died at home on May 25, 1952.
+She was burdened with senility as well as an infected throat ("pharyngitis") and then contracted bronchial pneumonia.
+Just two weeks shy of her 83rd birthday, she died at home on May 25, 1952.
 An obituary was printed in the Allentown Morning Call, saying she "was the last of 10 children in her family."

 ~ Son Charles C. Wetzel ~